Andy Murray happy with his game after another successful day in Roehampton

 He said after the match: “I was happy with it, I thought I played well, returns were good, served pretty well.
 I was happy, I thought it was a good performance.”

-Murray is on the Union Jacks team, who are trailing the British Bulldogs heavily in the race to 60 points in this team event, which consists of singles, doubles and mixed doubles featuring Britain’s best players.
+Murray is on the Union Jacks side in this team event, which consists of singles, doubles and mixed doubles featuring Britain’s best players.

 British number two Heather Watson is finding some form ahead of the resumption of the WTA Tour as she downed 17-year-old Emma Raducanu.